 Jackie Abrams photo

-Members of Brattleboro-West Arts work together to assemble a flag tapestry in a BWA-sponsored project titled Art Connects US.
+Members of Brattleboro-West Arts work together in 2017 to assemble a flag tapestry in a BWA-sponsored project titled Art Connects US.
 Clockwise from left, Jennifer Wiechers, Sharon Myers, Edith Mas, Karen Kamenetzky, Petria Mitchell and Lesley Heathcote.

 Art Connects US

 "We have created a large, 2-dimensional art piece that gives a positive voice to the artists in our group.
 The tone of this piece is positive—what we stand FOR instead of what we stand against—to help engage all members of the public, to connect with each other and foster discussion and creative collaboration concerning issues we care deeply about.

 We chose the iconic image of a flag as the unifying theme so the public will instantly grasp that this is meant to be a political statement.
 The piece uses unstretched canvas as the main substrate, giving us the ability to use paint, fabric, markers, embroidery, collage, etc.